To mark our 80th anniversary the Georgian Group launched a measured drawing competition with a top prize of £1,000 and a second prize of £500.

 ‘Until relatively recently, measured drawing formed part of every architect’s training, but today it is less commonly taught.
 This prize is an opportunity for students and young architects to develop their analytical and presentational measured drawings skills through the careful study of a Georgian building.’

-Five shortlisted entries were chosen from a wide field of entries, as follows:
+Five shortlisted entries were chosen from a wide field of entries.

 Elevation of Russborough House, Wicklow (2017), by Conor Lynch, student at Dublin School of Architecture